 |Project objectives||Improve safety and accessibility and reduce congestion|

-Design option selected following community consultation in September and October 2019.
+Preliminary design underway following community consultation in September and October 2019

 About the project